Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: RELATED WORK

 \section{RELATED WORK}

 Recent years have witnessed the great advances in the variable selection area.
 The most classical approach is $\ell_{1}$-norm regularization (i.e. \emph{Lasso} regression \cite{tibshirani1996regression}).
-Further, recent studies have extended the model capability by introducing different regularizers \cite{chen2010graph}.
-Examples including the Smoothly Clipped Absolute Deviation (SCAD) \cite{fan2001variable}, the Local Linear Approximation (LLA) \cite{zou2008one} and the Minimax Concave Penalty (MCP) \cite{zhang2010nearly} have been introduced recently.
-These methods overcome the limitations of Lasso \cite{fan2001variable} at the cost of introducing nonconvexity in the optimization problem.
-Some other variable selection methods like \cite{kolda2009tensor} ignore underlying multidimensional structure, leading to severe small dataset problems. \cite{tan2012logistic} imposes a rank constraint into $\ell_1$ regularization to factor matrice and promotes sparsity in variable selection, which hurts the interpretability. \cite{liu2016consensus} proposed a unsupervised variable selection method, but cannot apply to high dimensional data with heterogeneity.
+Further, studies have extended the model capability by introducing various regularizers \cite{chen2010graph}.
+Examples including the Smoothly Clipped Absolute Deviation (SCAD) \cite{fan2001variable}, the Local Linear Approximation (LLA) \cite{zou2008one}, the Minimax Concave Penalty (MCP) \cite{zhang2010nearly}, and the Precision Lasso \cite{wang2018precision} have been introduced since then, which all overcome a variety of limitations of Lasso \cite{fan2001variable}.
+Some other variable selection methods like \cite{kolda2009tensor} ignore underlying multidimensional structure, leading to severe small dataset problems. \cite{tan2012logistic} imposes a rank constraint into $\ell_1$ regularization to factor matrices and promotes sparsity in variable selection, which hurts the interpretability.
+The liability-threshold mixed linear model overcomes the limitation of Linear Mixed Model (LMM) in case-control ascertainment \cite{hayeck2015mixed}. \cite{liu2016consensus} proposed a unsupervised variable selection method.
+But both of them cannot apply to high dimensional data with heterogeneity.